capaj/assert-array-includes-matching-items/README.md

 # assert-array-includes-matching-items

-just a helpful assert which I was lacking in jest/chai/jasmine
+just a helpful assert with nice output which I was lacking in jest/chai/jasmine

 ```javascript
 import assertArrayIncludesMatchingItems from 'assert-array-includes-matching-items'